drinkataco/media-servarr/charts/sabnzbd/README.md

         path: '/srv/downloads/'
 ```

-By default, a PersistentVolumeClaim will be provisioned for the `config`, but `emptyDir: {}` will be used for downloads, unless otherwise specified in your `values.yaml`
+A PersistentVolumeClaim is provisioned for `config` by default.
+Any additional volumes you declare default to `emptyDir: {}` unless configured otherwise in your `values.yaml`.

 ```yaml
 persistentVolumeClaims: